EarlPitts/msc-thesis/README.md

 As PIDs are unique, they would make any message containing them differ.
 We solve this problem by traversing each message sent, and replacing any occurrences of PIDs with an atom.

-TODO there could be other similar things, further work needed
+Although we provided a solution in the case of process IDs, there could be other kinds context-dependent data, that can be considered irrelevant for the purposes of equivalence checking.
+The present thesis TODO, so futher work is needed to identify any other TODO

 # Results